-Unlike microblading that leaves tiny, natural-looking hair-strokes, whereas microshading leaves small, pinpoint dots, it does not tattoo full strokes along the browline.
+Unlike microblading which leaves tiny, natural-looking hair-strokes, whereas microshading leaves small, pinpoint dots, it does not tattoo full strokes along the browline.
 Instead of creating the illusion of individual hairs, microshading fills in the entire brow with light pigmentation through the use of a fine-tipped needle.

-The microshading cost, even if you do get the two techniques, microshading and microblading, price is about the same as it would be for just microblading.
+The microshading cost, even if you do get the two techniques, microshading, and microblading, price is about the same as it would be for just microblading.

 What happens during a microblading session?